How to Make Money on Pinterest in 2026

 How Do Pinterest Creators Actually Earn Money?

-Unlike Instagram or TikTok where your content disappears from feeds within hours — and where platform ad revenue pays just $0.40–$5 per 1,000 views — Pinterest pins have a lifespan measured in months.
-A single well-optimized pin can drive clicks and revenue long after you publish it.
+Unlike Instagram or TikTok where content disappears within hours, the average Pinterest pin has a lifespan of 3.78 months — compared to 19 hours on Instagram.
+A single well-optimized pin earns clicks and commissions months after you publish it.
 That compounding effect is what separates Pinterest from every other visual platform.

 Here is what each method looks like in practice: